bigcommerce/dev-docs/docs/api-docs/store-management/shipping/shipping-provider-api.md

 ## Before development

-BigCommerce sends requests to your server to get information back about shipping quotes, credential validation, and configuration.
+BigCommerce sends requests to your server to validate merchant credentials and obtain shipping quotes.
 To handle these requests smoothly, consider the following:

 ### Your service URLs